One Pot Chicken Orzo

 - In a small bowl, combine chicken chunks, garlic powder, salt, pepper and red pepper flakes, toss to coat.

-- In a large high sided pan over medium high heat, heat 1 tablespoon of olive oil and add the chicken, browning evenly and cooking until it just reaches 165℉.
-Set aside.
+- In a large high sided pan over medium high heat, heat 1 tablespoon of olive oil and add the chicken.
+Cook for 10-12 minutes, until brown on all sides.
+Remove from the pan and set aside in a bowl.

-- In the same pan, add the remaining tablespoon of oil.
-Add the asparagus and saute for another 2 minutes, until tender crisp and remove to the plate with the chicken.
+- In the same pan, (no need to clean it!) add the remaining tablespoon of oil.
+Add the asparagus and sauté for 2 minutes, until tender but still crisp.
+Remove from the pan and set aside to the plate with the cooked chicken.

 - Add in the broth and bring to a simmer, stirring occasionally and scraping the bottom of the pan.
-Cover the pan with a lid and cook for 7 minutes, or until most of the liquid has been absorbed.
+(Tip: You can microwave your broth before adding to the pan to speed up cook time) Cover the pan with a lid and cook for 7 minutes, or until most of the liquid has been absorbed, stirring halfway.

-- Stir in the cooked chicken, asparagus, half and half, parmesan and spinach.
+- Stir in the cooked chicken, asparagus, half and half, parmesan, spinach and thyme.
 Heat for one to two minutes more until heated through and spinach is wilted.

 - Serve immediately garnished with chopped parsley and extra grated parmesan.